aks60808/aks60808/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Heng-Chuan Lin.
 Just call me Tommy 😄.
-I'm currently looking for a position where I can add value to my background 🎓 in both Chemistry and Information Technology 💻.
+I'm currently looking for a position where I can add value to with my background 🎓 in both Chemistry and Information Technology 💻.
 I was a Data Scientist at a Battery Company 🔋 where I can apply both knowledges to help the company grow its business💰.

 - :high_brightness:wrote some python scripts to automate the vvisualisationof test result :bar_chart: from raw data.
 - :high_brightness:develop machine-learning-driven approach to identify key features allow company to adapt it into metrics monitoring.